 Inspired by the spirit of 80's films and music, BLOOD MACHINES is a 50-minute science-fiction film written and directed by Seth Ickerman, scored by the synthwave artist Carpenter Brut.
 It is the sequel to the music video TURBO KILLER, their first collaboration.

 Two space hunters are tracking down a machine trying to free itself.
-After taking it down, they witness a mystical phenomenon: the ghost of a young woman pulls itself out of the machine, as if the spaceship had a soul.
+After taking it down, they witness a mystical phenomenon: the ghost of a young woman pulling herself out of the machine, as if the spaceship had a soul.
 Trying to understand the nature of this entity, they start chasing the woman through space...

 CHARACTERS AND ACTORS